 We recognise that this nation’s future is bound in true reconciliation, and if we are to address racism, we need to start by listening to the truth about our history and addressing the manifestation of these deep injustices.

 Last week during Reconciliation Week, we made a commitment to building our knowledge of Aboriginal and Torres Strait Islander cultures and history, and to creating and strengthening relationships with Aboriginal Victorians that are based on truth and mutual respect.
-Importantly, we made a commitment to listening and learning. (.)
+Importantly, we made a commitment to listening and learning.
+(Read our full statement.)

-We hosted a forum where we had an open and honest conversation about why reconciliation matters and why we must all recognise the injustices of the past and work together to support reconciliation and Victoria’s journey to Treaty. (.)
+We hosted a forum where we had an open and honest conversation about why reconciliation matters and why we must all recognise the injustices of the past and work together to support reconciliation and Victoria’s journey to Treaty.
+(View the recording of the .)

 The overwhelming response we received during and after the forum showed us that multicultural communities want to play a role in creating a fully equitable, just and reconciled nation.
 We therefore commit to creating opportunities for multicultural communities to listen and learn about the truth of our nation’s history.